JuOllie/Landslide-Analysis/README.md

-# Analysis of NASA's Landslide Dataset
+# Analysis of NASA's Landslide-Dataset
 Graphical analysis and prediction of landslides based on rainfall,poplulation, region etc.